Zuxces/ReactionRole-Python-Bot/README.md

   - Insert the token of your bot (found at: https://discord.com/developers/applications/)
     - Make sure you enabled the **server members intent** on your bot developer page
   - Choose a prefix of your liking (default: `rl!`)
-  - Set a name to appear in embed footers (default: Reaction Light)
+  - Set a name to appear in embed footers (default: Zuxces's Role)
   - URL of the footer logo (default: same as picture above)
   - Hexadecimal value of embeds (default: 0xffff00 (yellow))
 - **Optional**: Edit the `activities.csv` file (example provided in `activities.csv.sample`):